radius-project/radius/docs/content/resources/services/container/_index.md

 ---
 type: docs
-title: "Radius container component"
+title: "Container service"
 linkTitle: "Container"
-description: "Learn about the Radius container component"
+description: "Learn how to add a container to your Radius application"
 weight: 100
 ---